tdettling/GVSU-CIS641-ProfAI/docs/proposal-template.md

 - Trello for PM
 - eleven labs for voice geeration

 We predict the use of several technologies for this project.
 At this time, we are planning to keep user data stored and secured with MongoDB.
-We are looking into ChatGPT'S Assistant API for script generation.
-Next, we plan to use ElevenLabs(link phrase) for voice generation.
-Although we have not finalized this yet, we are planning to use either SlidesSpeak (link) or Magic slides (link) for slideshow generation based on the generated script.
-We plan to use HeyGen (see [HeyGen's][webise.com] website for more information) for secure avatar generation and video generation.
+We are looking into [ChatGPT'S Open AI Platform API](https://platform.openai.com/docs/assistants/overview) for script generation.
+Next, we plan to use [ElevenLabs API](https://elevenlabs.io/docs/api-reference/getting-started) for voice generation.
+Although we have not finalized this yet, we are planning to use either [SlideSpeak API](https://slidespeak.co/slidespeak-api/) or [Magic Slides API](https://www.magicslides.app/magicslides-api/docs)  for slideshow generation based on the generated script.
+We plan to use [HeyGen's API](https://docs.heygen.com/docs/quick-start) for secure avatar generation and video generation.

 We plan to use GitHub to keep track of and maintain our web app.
 We plan to use Trello as a project management tool.